Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 So you imagine a guitar, it strings on both sides of the neck.

-However, with strings on both sides, it was impossible to tune.
+However, with strings on both sides, it was impossible to tune,

 and the proof of concept was completely unplayable.

-The guitar later featured briefly in the get-back documentary,
+The guitar later featured briefly in the Get Back documentary,

-you know, the one that was like six hours long
+you know, the one that was like six hours long from a few years ago from Peter Jackson,

-where John and Lennon playfully mock it.
+where John and Lennon playfully mocked.

-John and Lennon do, bloody hell.
+John and Lennon do, buddy, oh.

 Sorry, John.